platformsh/platformsh-docs/docs/src/domains/steps/subdomains.md

 ### The Public Suffix List

-Domain names are segmented into different hierarchical levels, separated by a dot.
+Domain names are segmented into different hierarchical levels, separated by a `.`.
 The right-most portion of the domain, such as `.com`, `.edu`, and `.fr`, is known as the top-level domain (TLD).
-Most Internet applications (such as web browsers) handle TLD specially, such as by restricting certain actions.
+Most Internet applications (such as web browsers) handle TLDs specially, such as by restricting certain actions.

 For example, a web page at `foo.bar.baz.example.com` can usually set a cookie that's linked to: